Best cycling apps in 2025: 20 of the best iPhone and Android apps to download

 OS Maps

-To some, paper OS Maps are a joy to use and things of beauty.
+To some, paper Ordnance Survey (OS) Maps are a joy to use and things of beauty.
 But anyone who's grappled with a South Pembrokeshire OS Explorer as it flaps in an Atlantic onshore wind will appreciate this app's practicality.
-It's a cartological database of the whole UK on your mobile device.
+It's a cartological database of the whole UK on your mobile device, and the Ordnance Survey says it has over five million users worldwide and six million routes.

-You can plot and record rides on the app, but the plethora of more cycling-focused alternatives make it a better research tool for us two-wheeled explorers.
+You can plot and record rides on the app, but the plethora of more cycling-focused alternatives makes it a better research tool for us two-wheeled explorers.

 The map overlays are handy for cyclists.
 The Greenspace option highlights grassy areas for off-road routes, while the National Cycle Network one displays quiet lanes and family-friendly routes.